rustsbi/standalone/supervisor/README.md

-# RustSBI Service
+# RustSBI supervisor service

-This is the module which runs on backend to provide SBI or other interface features.
+This is the module which runs on backend to provide interface features over SBI.
 It should be loaded by `rom-rt` project and run on supervisor S-mode.

 ## LinuxBoot